 |

-For 25 years, the Journal of Prisoners on Prisons (JPP) has been a prisoner written,
+The Journal of Prisoners on Prisons (JPP) is a prisoner written,

 academically oriented and peer reviewed, non-profit journal, based on the tradition